WordPress accessibility plugin installation

 Step 3: Activate the accessibility widget

-Once you have the token, go back to your WordPress dashboard, go to the configuration section of the Assist For WCAG plugin and enable the widget.
-Enter the copied token in the appropriate field, and then adjust the color scheme, widget position and available options.
-Remember to save your changes after you finish the configuration.
+Once you have the token, go back to your WordPress dashboard, go to the Assist For WCAG plugin configuration section and enter the copied token in the appropriate field and save the changes.

 Step 4: Preview the site